cloudbeat-io/cloudbeat-cli/README.md

 * `testId` - Test id.
 * `testType` - Either `case` or `suite`.
 * `apiKey` - API key.
 Can be retrieved from the user profile in CloudBeat.
 * `apiUrl` - CloudBeat API address.
-E.g. https://api.cloudbeat.io.
+For SaaS it should be https://api.cloudbeat.io.
+For on-premises installations consult your system administrator.
 * `folder` - Optional path to a directory where test results will be saved.
 If not specified, results will be saved in the current working directory.

 Usage example: